val-town/val-town-blog/src/content/blog/api-token-scopes.md

 author: Max McDonnell
 ---

-We've added scopes to Val Town API tokens.
-This will give you more granular control over what your API tokens can do.
+We've added scopes to Val Town API tokens to give you more granular control over what vals can do and more security for your custom uses of the Val Town [REST API](https://docs.val.town/openapi).

 We'll also be introducing scopes to vals, so you can control which resources your vals can access.